toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [hae](https://github.com/eeroel/hae) - Like grep but with natural language queries; useful to retrieve paragraphs of text that deal with specific topics.
 * [hypergrep](https://github.com/p-ranav/hypergrep) - Recursively search directories for a regex pattern using Intel Hypescan.
 * [krep](https://github.com/davidesantangelo/krep) - Blazingly fast text search tool with multiple algorithms (Boyer-Moore, KMP, Rabin-Karp), SIMD acceleration, multi-threading, and regex support.
 Outperforms traditional tools with memory-mapped I/O and hardware optimizations for who need rapid pattern matching at scale.
+* [nocjk](https://github.com/aethiopicuschan/nocjk) - A simple CLI tool and library to detect CJK (Chinese, Japanese, and Korean) text.
 * [paragrep](http://software.clapper.org/paragrep/) - Greps regular expressions in a text file(s) and prints out the paragraphs containing those expressions, a paragraph is defined as a block of text delimited by an empty or blank line, fully customizable via command line parameters.
 * [ripgrep](https://github.com/BurntSushi/ripgrep) - Recursively searches directories for a regex pattern.
 * [ripgrep-all](https://github.com/phiresky/ripgrep-all) - grep in text files but also search in PDFs, E-Books, office documents, zip, tar.gz, etc.